-MP OC (Schedule 10) Equivalent Approach under the PQ Determination TSP will set the Transmission Charges in accordance with the standard practice adopted by utilities businesses in New Zealand.
-Accordingly, TSP will recover the cost and return of capital [and operating costs] as follows The Commission sets allowable revenue for each year of a four-year regulatory period for our GTB.
-Allowable revenue for the regulatory period is set on a building block basis that includes: A WACC return on the regulatory asset base (RAB) A return of capital based on the useful life of asse An allowance for Operating Expenditure (Opex).
+MPC DC (Schedule 10) Equivalent Approach under the PQ Determination TSP will set the Transmission Charges in accordance with the standard practice adopted by utilities businesses in New Zealand.
+Accordingly, TSP will recover the cost and return of capital [and operating costs] as follows The Commission sets allowable revenue for each year of a four-year regulatory period for our GTB3.
+Allowable revenue for the regulatory period is set on a building block basis that includes: • A WACC return on the regulatory asset base (RAB) • A return of capital based on the useful life of asset an allowance for Operating Expenditure (Opex).
 Allowable revenue is specified in the PQ Determination.
-Det ermine Tariff One Determine Revenue for the GTB as a single system.
-Table 1 shows the expected revenue from prices under the MPOC. (a) Calculate the Maui Pipeline's Optimised Deprival Value or Optimised Depreciated Replacement Cost and multiply this value by a nominal WACC, and then subtract any revaluation gains/losses on the asset ("Required Return") Allowable revenue for GY2023 is allocated to proposed Tariffs under the MPOC and GTC methodologies.
-Forecast revenue is the sum of tariffs multiplied with the associated forecast quantities. (b) Calculate the return of capital based on the useful life of the asset ("Depreciation") Tariffs are set such that forecast revenue for the GTB is less than allowable revenue. (c) Aggregate the Required Return and Depreciation to derive the "Required Revenue" (d) Derive a GJ.km tariff ("Tariff 1") Tariff 1 for GY2023 is based on previous years. (refer section 5.1) (e) Apply Tariff 1 across the Maui Pipeline Shippers on the basis of quantity of Gigajoules of Gas transported multiplied by the distance of Gigajoules of Gas transported Tariff 1 is applied across the Maui Pipeline Shippers on the basis of quantity of gas (measured in gigajoules) to be transported multiplied by the distance of gigajoules of Gas transported.
+Dete ermine Tariff One Determine Revenue for the GTB as a single system.
+Table 1 shows the expected revenue from prices under the MPOC. (a) Calculate the Maui Pipeline's Optimised Deprival Value or Optimised Depreciated Replacement Cost and multiply this value by a nominal WACC, and then subtract any revaluation gains/losses on the asset ("Required Return") Allowable revenue for GY2024 is allocated to proposed Tariffs under the MPOC and GTC methodologies.
+Forecast revenue is the sum of tariffs multiplied with the associated forecast quantities. (b) Calculate the return of capital based on the useful life of the asset ("Depreciation") Tariffs are set such that forecast revenue for the GTB is less than allowable revenue. (c) Aggregate the Required Return and Depreciation to derive the "Required Revenue" (d) Derive a GJ.km tariff ("Tariff 1") Tariff 1 for GY2024 is based on previous years.
+Analysis is done to ensure that it recovers an amount of revenue reflective of the return on and return of capital for the Maui pipeline (refer section 5.1) (e) Apply Tariff 1 across the Maui Pipeline Shippers on the basis of quantity of Gigajoules of Gas transported multiplied by the distance of Gigajoules of Gas transported Tariff 1 is applied across the Maui Pipeline Shippers on the basis of quantity of gas (measured in gigajoules) to be transported multiplied by the distance of gigajoules of Gas transported.
 Determine Tariff Two: Determine Revenue for the GTB as a single system.
 Table 1 shows the expected revenue from prices under the MPOC. approach adopted by TSP to recover operating enditure is to: As with Tariff 1 above, an allowance for Opex is included in the allowable revenue set by the Commission.
 Firstgas ensures that forecast revenue for the GTB is less than allowable revenue. (a) Aggregate the Maui pipeline's operating costs (Opex) (b) Allocate operational expenditure across every gigajoule of gas delivered from the Maui Pipeline.
 Tariff 2 is applied across Maui Pipeline Shippers on the basis of Gigajoules of gas delivered from the Maui system.
-Tariff 2 for GY2023 is based on previous years. (refer section 5.1) Reduce price volatility In any given year, in the event that the: TSP's total revenues are more or less than its required revenue then Tariff 1 TSP's total Operational Expenditure recovery is more or less than its required recovery then Tariff 2 the respective tariffs may be adjusted for the following years in a manner that endeavours to reduce pricing volatility for Shippers.
-As noted in section 2.2 above, when setting prices, we maintain consistency with existing prices as much as possible to ensure that any tariff shock is minimised.
+Tariff 2 for GY2024 is based on previous years.
+Analysis is done to ensure that it recovers an amount of revenue reflective of the operational expenditure of the Maui pipeline (refer section 5.1) Red uce price volatility In a TSP's total revenues are more or less than its required revenue then Tariff 1 TSP's total Operational Expenditure recovery is more or less than its required recovery then Tariff 2 As noted in section 2.2 above, when setting prices, we maintain consistency with existing prices as much as possible to ensure that any tariff shock is minimised.

-$^3$ Section 53M allows the Commerce Commission to set a default price-quality path for either 4 or 5 years.
+$^{^3}$ Section 53M allows the Commerce Commission to set a default price-quality path for either 4 or 5 years.
 In 2022 the Commerce Commission set the price-quality path for the third regulatory period for 4 years (1 October 2022 - 30 September 2026)